schyntax/js-schyntax/README.md

 Aliases: `h`, `hour`, `hourOfDay`, `hoursOfDay`

-Accepts numbers and numeric-range arguments between 0 and 59 inclusive.
+Accepts numbers and numeric-range arguments between 0 and 23 inclusive.

 ### daysOfWeek

 Aliases: `w`, `day`, `days`, `dayOfWeek`, `dow`

 Accepts numbers and numeric-range arguments between 1 (Sunday) and 7 (Saturday) inclusive.
-Additionally, you may use textual versions of the dates.
-Two or three-character abbreviations are accepted (`mo-th` or `mon-thu`) as well as full names (`monday-thursday`).
+Additionally, you may use textual days.
+Two or three-character abbreviations are accepted (such as `mo-th` or `mon-thu`) as well as full names (`monday-thursday`).
 Because `tues`, `thur`, and `thurs` are common abbreviations, those special cases are also accepted, but it may be better to stick to the more predictable 2-3 characters.

 Days of week ranges are allowed to span across week boundaries. `6-2` or `fri-mon` are valid ranges and are interpreted as (Friday, Saturday, Sunday, Monday).